nazpins/naztech-automated-data-sorting-tools/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us.
+If you have any questions, suggestions, or feedback, please don't hesitate to reach out to me.
 You can contact the maintainer of Naztech Software through the [GitHub repository](https://github.com/nazpins/naztech-software).

-We hope you find Naztech Software valuable in streamlining your digital tasks.
+I hope you find Naztech Software valuable in streamlining your digital tasks.
 Happy organizing and coding!